-Supercookies and evercookies are the result of a website owner’s desire (or more often, the desire of the advertising networks used by websites) to accumulate data about computer users and the sites that they visit, even those users that disable or clear cookies in their browser regularly.
+Supercookies and evercookies are the result of a website owner’s desire (or more often, the desire of the advertising networks used by websites) to accumulate data about computer users and the sites they visit — even those users who disable or clear cookies in their browser regularly.

-Cookies are part of the http protocol your web browser uses to request web pages, and web servers use to deliver them.
+Cookies are part of the http (and https) protocol your browser uses to request webpages and web servers use to deliver them.

-When you visit a site — say https://askleo.com — the web server may include, with the web page you see, a small text file containing some data you don’t see.
-In a sense, your browser says, “Please give me https://askleo.com“, and the server replies, “Here’s the page you requested, and here’s some other data I’d like you to hold on to for me”.
+When you visit a site — say https://askleo.com — the web server may deliver, along with the webpage you see, a small text file containing some data you don’t see.
+In a sense, your browser says, “Please give me https://askleo.com“, and the server replies, “Here’s the page you requested, and here’s some other data I’d like you to hold on to for me.”

-The next time your browser requests a page from that same site, it automatically sends the contents of that text file along with the request.
-To continue the analogy above, your browser might say, “I’d like to see https://askleo.com, and here’s that bit of data you asked me to keep last time.”
+The next time your browser requests a page from that same site, it automatically sends that saved data along with the request.
+To continue the analogy above, your browser might say, “I’d like to see https://askleo.com, and here’s that data you asked me to keep last time.”

 As I said, a cookie can be anything.
-The most obvious example is a unique number.
-The server makes up a completely new, unique number the first time it sends a cookie back to your computer.
+The most obvious example might be a unique number.
+The web server might make up a completely new, unique number the first time it sends a cookie back to your computer.
 When your computer sends that number back on subsequent requests, the server knows the new request is coming from the same machine.

 Cookies are most commonly used to remember you’re logged into a site as you move from page to page.
-They’re also used, as they are here on Ask Leo!, to remember you’ve been shown things like newsletter subscription offers, so you’re not shown them again and again1.
+They’re also used, as they are here on Ask Leo!, to remember you’ve been shown things like newsletter subscription offers, so you don’t see them again and again1.

 Cookies also allow ad services to see what pages that machine has been visiting.

-It’s somewhat ironic, but what are being called “supercookies” aren’t really cookies in the traditional sense, because they don’t work in that browser-supported behind-the-scenes way.
+It’s somewhat ironic, but what are called “supercookies” aren’t really cookies in the traditional sense, because they don’t work in that browser-supported, behind-the-scenes way.

-A supercookie is just any other way of storing something unique from a website on your computer so it can be given back to the website the next time you visit.
+A supercookie is just any other way of storing something unique from a website on your computer so it can be given back to or somehow detected by the website the next time you visit.